Bela Vista (São Paulo Metro)

 Bela Vista will be one of the future stations of São Paulo Metro and will belong to Line 6-Orange, which is under construction.
-In its first phase, with 15.9 km of extension, Line 6 should connect Brasilândia, in the North Side, to São Joaquim station of Line 1-Blue.
+In its first phase, with 15.9 km of extension, Line 6 should connect Brasilândia district, in the North Side, to São Joaquim station of Line 1-Blue.
 Later, the line should connect Rodovia dos Bandeirantes to the borough of Cidade Líder, in the East Side.

 The station will be located in a block between Avenida Brigadeiro Luís Antônio, Rua Pedroso and Rua Rui Barbosa, in the district of Bela Vista.